rinalds98/artful-visions/README.md

         - ![Product Section](/media/products.png)

 - ## **Product Detail Section**
     - The product detail section has a very simplistic design.
 It allows the user to select a size for the photo if applicable and they can add the quantity of the item they want.
-If a product doesnt have a size it will only show the quantity option.
+If a product doesn't have a size it will only show the quantity option.
         - ![Product Detail Section](/media/product_detail.png)
-    - user can also leave reviews of products they have purchased.
+    - Users can also leave reviews of products they have purchased.
         - ![Review Section](/media/review.png)

 - ## **Bag/Cart Section**
     - After the user has added an item to the bag.
 They can go to manage their cart in the bag section.
-It shows the item, quantity and total price.
+It shows the item, quantity, and total price.
 They can also add a discount code to the order to receive a discounted price.
-If the user inputs the wrong discount code, the user will get alert about it.
+If the user inputs the wrong discount code, the user will get an alert about it.
         -![Bag/Cart Section](/media/bag.png)

 - ## **Profile Section**